geektoto/card-miniprogram/CONTRIBUTING.md

 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please:

+1. Fork the repository.
+2. Modify the source; please focus on the specific change you are contributin